Esports Psychology

 “Listen to everyone because even an idiot will have a good idea once or twice in their life.
 Then evaluate and pick out what works for you and commit to it.”

-Sport Psychology Quotes By Unknowns
+Sport Psychology Quotes By Unknowns or Those Who Wish To Remain Anonymous

 Unknown

 Comment: This quote might not even qualify as a quote.
 Maybe it’s just a fact.
-And certainly, in the work that we do as sport and performance psychologists, it’s a fact worth remembering.
-These five words are so powerful that they are the ideal final sentiment of this extensive list of sport psychology quotes.
+And indeed, in the work we do as sport and performance psychologists, it’s a fact worth remembering.
+These five words are so powerful that they are the ideal final sentiment of this extensive list of quotes on sports psychology.